 Da Hong Pao, known as Big Red Robe, is produced in Wuyi Mountain, Fujian Province, is an excellent quality oolong tea, an honored Chinese Special Tea.
-It got the name since the plant grows in crack of rocks in Wuyi Mountains.
-It is being called Yancha, meaning Tea of Rock.
+It got the name of “Yancha” since the plant grows in the cracks of rocks in Wuyi Mountains, which yancha means Tea of Rock.

 It has been said that in addition to the general health and benefits of tea, Da Hong Pao also helps reducing blood fat, anti-cancer, anti-aging, and other special effects.

 Da Hong Pao is very lasting for brewing.
 Its closely tight shape and intense reddish brown color will yield bright yellowish orange tea soup between its reddish and greenish leaves.
 The most prominent part of the quality is its long lasting orchid fragrance, has obviously the feel of the rhyme of the rock.
 The aroma lingers long even after the seventh or eighth brews without losing its much fragrance.
 It tastes warm and smooth with a mellow cinnamon flavor.
 It is believed that drinking this tea slowly and patiently with small tea ware will fully appreciate its unique flavor.